00Shawon/the-gallary/README.md

 Features:

-1.MObile responsive
+1.Mboile responsive
 2. Online art-sharing platform where artists can upload and display their creative works
-3. website emphasizes creativity
+3. Website emphasizes creativity
-4.modern UI
+4.Modern UI
 5.Social for artist

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.